howdyai/botkit/readme.md

 ## Getting Started

+After you've installed Botkit, the first thing you'll need to do is register your bot with a messaging platform, and get a few configuration options set.
+This will allow your bot to connect, send and receive messages.

+The fastest way to get a bot online and get to work is to start from one of the [examples included in the repo](#included-examples).

 If you intend to create a bot that lives in Slack, [follow these instructions for attaining a Bot Token](readme-slack.md#getting-started).

 If you intend to create a bot that lives in Facebook Messenger, [follow these instructions for configuring your Facebook page](readme-facebook.md#getting-started).

 ## Core Concepts